-Arts to End Violence 2017:
+Arts to End Violence 2018:

-Each Spring, the Crown Heights Community Mediation Center requests that you join us in our efforts to stop shootings and killings in Brooklyn and beyond.
-We encourage our community to dedicate some classroom time towards discussion of gun violence and the creation of art that explores topics of violence, community, and healing.
+Each Spring, the Crown Heights Community Mediation Center invites you to join us in our efforts to stop shootings and killings in Brooklyn and beyond.
+We seek the help of local artists, schools, and arts-related organizations to maximize our impact on the community.
+We encourage our community to dedicate some time towards discussion of gun violence and the creation of art that explores topics of violence, community, and healing.

-We are always looking for ways to collaborate with individuals and organizations concerned about gun violence.
-As the time nears, please share this information with others you think would like to be involved as well.
+- We are always looking for ways to collaborate with individuals and organizations concerned about gun violence.
+As the time nears, please share this information with others you think would like to be involved as well